Yandex Cloud

 • mch_version: ClickHouse® version.

-• mch_password: User password of the ClickHouse® database owner.
+• mch_password: ClickHouse® database owner’s password.

-7. Validate your Terraform configuration files using this command:
+7. Make sure the Terraform configuration files are correct using this command:

 terraform validate

-Terraform will display any configuration errors detected in your files.
+Terraform will show any errors found in your configuration files.

 8. Create the required infrastructure: